-Rare earth magnet business Environmental destruction due to rare earth mining:
+Rare earth magnet business

-poor working conditions We produce neodymium rare earth magnets (neodymium magnets), which are indispensable for advances in miniaturization, weight reduction, and operational and energy efficiency.
+We produce neodymium rare earth magnets (neodymium magnets), which are indispensable for advances in miniaturization, weight reduction, and operational and energy efficiency.
 They are used in motors in such fields as automobiles, IT, home appliances, industry, medical devices, and environment and energy.
 In the automotive field, they are used in xEV drive motors and generators.

-We provide high-performance rare earth magnets for xEV applications in order to improve fuel efficiency, reduce vehicle exhaust emissions, and enhance operational efficiency and miniaturization of xEV drive motors and generators, stemming from replacement of internal combustion engines with xEV motors.
-(Approximately 1.18 million vehicles/vear equivalent) [Customer value created] Note: Based on the amount used and shipment volume for xEV applications 11.6 13 1 Developing magnets that require less heavy rare earth resources (less heavy rare earth magnets) will reduce the use of such resources.
-[In-house value created] ■ Amorphous alloys: Contributing to energy efficiency of power transformers Transmission energy gets lost as electricity travels from the power plant to factories and homes.
+Contribution to SDGs Value created Environmental value 7 #17000412.140 12040141807 7.3 13 GARGE 13.1 We provide high-performance rare earth magnets for xEV applications in order to improve fuel efficiency, reduce vehicle exhaust emissions, and enhance operational efficiency and miniaturization of xEV drive motors and generators, stemming from replacement of internal combustion engines with xEV motors.
+(Approximately 1.18 million vehicles/year equivalent) [Customer value created] Note: Based on the amount used and shipment volume for xEV applications Developing magnets that require less heavy rare earth resources (less heavy rare earth magnets) will reduce the use of such resources.
+[In-house value created] Potential risk of business on society/environment Response Environmental destruction due to rare earth mining; Procure from companies that care for the environment and working conditions

+Amorphous alloys: Contributing to energy efficiency of power transformers

+Transmission energy gets lost as electricity travels from the power plant to factories and homes.
 High-voltage electricity sent from the power plant is converted to low-voltage electricity by transformers.
 However, transformers not only consume power during the conversion, but also when in standby mode.

-To solve this problem, the Hitachi Metals Group developed an amorphous alloy called Metglas®.
-Transformers using Metglas® as the core material consume around one-third of the power of those using conventional materials, such as magnetic steel sheets.
+To solve this problem, the Hitachi Metals Group developed an amorphous alloy called Metglas[®].
+Transformers using Metglas[®] as the core material consume around one-third of the power of those using conventional materials, such as magnetic steel sheets.
 We have been supplying this alloy since 2003.
 Amorphous alloys have excellent soft magnetic properties due to their lack of crystal structure, which makes it possible to suppress power loss in standby mode.
-The Group has provided core materials for 480,000 amorphous transformers, contributing to a reduction in CO2 emissions3 of around 50.000 tons2 per year compared with those of conventional transformers.
-In March 2020, meanwhile, we announced the development of MaDC-ATM, a new amorphous material that contributes to even higher efficiency in transformers.
+The Group has provided core materials for 480,000 amorphous transformers, contributing to a reduction in CO2 emissions^{3} of around 50,000 tons^{2} per year compared with those of conventional transformers.
+In March 2020, meanwhile, we announced the development of MaDC-A[TM], a new amorphous material that contributes to even higher efficiency in transformers.